Steerlab/luciole/api/README.md

 Your tests should be written in Gleam files located in the folder `test/cy` at the root of your Gleam project.

-Each test file should contain one test function at top-level with a name ending in "_cy".
+Each test file should contain one test function at top-level ending in "_cy".
+This is the function that will be transpiled by Luciole.

-The file may contain other functions and others as well, but only the function ending in "_cy" will be transpiled by Luciole.
+The file may contain other functions and others as well, but only the function ending in "_cy" will be transpiled.
 You can use the API's functions in any function of your test file, except the functions of the base module `luciole.gleam` that should only be called in the "_cy" function.
-See [api/test/cy/nesting/multiple_fun.gleam](api/test/cy/nesting/multiple_fun.gleam).
+See [api/test/cy/nesting/multiple_fun.gleam](api/test/cy/nesting/multiple_fun.gleam) for a test example using multiple functions.

 > [!WARNING]
+>
 > If functions of the base module `luciole.gleam` are used in functions not ending in `_cy`, the transpilation will have unexpected behaviours.

 By default, the CLI will compile the Gleam project to JavaScript, create the AST of each compiled test, edit it to follow Cypress syntax, and generate code from it in a Cypress directory.
 To do so, the program will look for the name of the Gleam project in the first `gleam.toml` file found by searching up in the file tree.
 It will also look for the first directory named `cypress` when searching up the file tree.

-The Gleam build will be copied to a new path if you specify the option `--buildDest <new-path-to-build>`.
-Test files imports will be updated based on the new location of the build.
+If you specify the option `--buildDest <new-path-to-build>`, the Gleam build will be copied to a new path and generated files' imports will be updated based on its new location.
+Otherwise, generated files' imports will import files from the origin location of the build.

 > [!WARNING]
+>
 > Files in `cypress/e2e/luciole/` will be overwritten by the new generated tests.
-You can avoid this by specifying another test destination, like this:
+You can avoid this by specifying another test destination using:
 > ```
 > yarn luciole transpile <project-path> <test-destination>
 > ```